mrkhntr/C2MIPsASM/README.md

 > **Note**
 > it is best practice that *ever* line of Assembly has a comment '#' this way debugging is easier and it slows you down to think about what each line does!
 Further every function should have a signature comment.
 Doing this will make navigating your code possible to others!
 ********************************************************************************
-## Conditional `if-then-else`
+## Conditional: `if-then-else`
 ### Inverse Logic
-The key to translating `if-then-else` control flow is understanding the need to inverse logic.
+The key to translating `if-then-else` and [looping](#loops) control flow is understanding the need to use inverse logic.
 The reasons we need to apply inverse logic to our conditionals from C to Assembly is because assembly instructions are executed linearly in order.
-Therefore, we want to see if we need to skip a section of our code. *When the statement in our condition is false we do not execute the next line(s)* we either jump to the next condition or exit the if statement.
-If this is confusing, hopefully the examples will clarify.
+Therefore, we want to see if we need to skip a section of our code (the body of the `if` or loop statement). *When the statement in our condition is false we do not execute the next line(s)* we either jump to the next condition or exit the `if` statement.
+This may sound confusing, but with practice and through looping through the provided example it should become clear why it is necessary.

 ********************************************************************************
 Using the knowledge of inverse logic we are ready to start with our first design pattern.